DevEnvironment7/Main/README.md

 I like designing, it gives me a lot of satisfaction.

 Projekty zostały wykonane w NX siemens oraz jeden projekt wiaty garażowej.
+The designs were made in NX siemens and one shed design using archicad 22.

 ![Zrzut ekranu (16)](https://user-images.githubusercontent.com/130925883/234099081-01590a41-a1f2-4207-9d69-937996555e36.png)
 ![Zrzut ekranu (15)](https://user-images.githubusercontent.com/130925883/234099259-52de49ca-2a8e-48f2-a6a6-49f0dfb4ae17.png)